 Style Guide for Basic Bros

-Basic Bros have many good reasons for dressing plainly, and I’m grateful it’s socially acceptable for men to be disinterested in what we wear.
+Basic Bros have many good reasons for dressing casually, and I’m grateful it’s socially acceptable for people to wear a wide variety of options, from grunge to dandy and everything in between.
 It’s also possible to look sharp in a casual outfit if you keep the following in mind:

 Jeans are a great staple for any wardrobe.

 Since jeans were historically worn by manual labourers, they suit the Basic Bro image perfectly.
-Denim is incredibly durable, so a great investment, and I’d advise straight cut, no distress jeans (You can check out this post for more advice on shopping jeans).
-Name brand jeans are also a great way to flex while staying true to the Basic Bro aesthetic.
+Denim is incredibly durable, so a great investment.
+I’d advise a straight cut, no distress jeans (You can check out this post for more advice on shopping jeans).
+Name brand jeans are a great way to flex while staying true to the Basic Bro aesthetic.

 Wearing jeans and a t-shirt is only one step up from tank-tops and shorts, so may not be appropriate for certain jobs or events.
-Although a plain tee can work with a jacket, loud or name brand tees are preferable if that’s your whole look.
+But it’s certainly a good look if your jeans are nice and your t-shirt makes a statement.
+Although a plain tee can work for a simple look, especially if you’re wearing a jacket, and t-shirt that’s interesting in some way (a fun colour/pattern or name brand) is great if that’s your whole look.

 Chinoes are more formal, while still being casual